pedscoffee/PhysicianPromptEngineering/clinical-ai-course.md

 ## Your Learning Journey

 This course teaches you how to effectively use AI for clinical documentation.
-Through hands-on exercises with real patient scenarios (de-identified), you'll practice writing prompts and refine your skills using self-evaluation and example solutions.
+Through hands-on exercises with hypothetical patient scenarios, you'll practice writing prompts and refine your skills using self-evaluation and example solutions.

 ### What Makes This Course Unique